SAP/spartacus-docs/_pages/dev/extending-checkout.md

 }),
 ```

-- The "flows" property allows developers to inject a checkout flow using a specific key.
-- When the checkout process is initiated, the checkout orchestrator service queries the backend for the `paymentProvider` value.
-- `paymentProvider` value can be set separately for each base store.
-- If the returned `paymentProvider` value matches a predefined checkout flow key, that specific flow is then served to the customer.
-For example, if the backend returns a paymentProvider value of "ProviderA" and there is a corresponding checkout flow with the key "ProviderA", then the "ProviderA" checkout flow will be activated.
-- Benefits of this solution are real-time switching between different checkout flows, eliminating the need to rebuild the app for each change, also ability to have multiple checkout flows when catering to different market segments or product types.

-### Setting up paymentProvider value on the backend
+### Setting a paymentProvider value in SAP Commerce Cloud

+You can set the `paymentProvider` value in SAP Commerce Cloud using Backoffice.

-1. Go to Commerce Cloud backoffice and login as an admin.
+1. Log in to Backoffice as an admin.
-2. Select from left menu "Base Commerce" -> "Base Stores" -> choose a base store which you want to update.
+2. From the Explorer Tree on the left, select **Base Commerce > Base Store**, and then select the base store that you want to update.

+   A panel for the selected base store appears below the list of base stores.
-3. In properties find "Payment Provider" and set value as key of the checkout flow available in your Storefront.
+3. In the **Properties** tab of the base store panel, scroll down to the **Payment Provider** section, and in the **Payment Provider** field, enter a value for the key of the checkout flow that you wish to make available in your storefront.
-4. Save changes.
+4. Save your changes.

 ### Limitations

-It is crucial to note that the "flows" functionality is channel-specific.
-Currently, it operates exclusively for either B2C or B2B channels, not both simultaneously.
+The multiple checkout flows functionality is channel-specific, which means it can only be enabled for either a B2C channel or a B2B channel.
+It cannot be enabled in both channels simultaneously.

-This feature is an optional to use.
-If specific checkout flow key will be not found in checkout flows, service will fallback to the standard checkout steps and configuration.

 ## Express Checkout